coolcarly/coolcarly.github.io/src/pages/index.md

 I am still working to make this better.

-If you want to comment on some content, you can send a comment via the Home tab in each side-bar: Life, Science or PhD.

 ## About me
 - Studied a BSc(hons), with a major in Chemistry and [polymer science](/science/polymer-science/polymers)